urbit/docs/reference/vane-apis/ames.md

 In this document we describe the public interface for Ames.
 Namely, we describe each `task` that Ames can be `%pass`ed, and which `gift`(s) Ames can `%give` in return.

+Some `task`s appear to have more than one arm associated to them, e.g. there are four `+on-hear` arms.
+We denote this where it occurs, but always refer to the `on-hear:event-core` arm.

 Ames `task`s can be naturally divided into two categories: messaging tasks and system/lifecycle tasks.